• Skip to primary navigation

 Home / Desserts / Cakes & Cupcakes

-Sometimes you just need a classic cheesecake.
-This small batch cheesecake with elderflower peaches comes together in a snap and makes an easy, elegant summertime dessert.
+This small-batch gluten-free cheesecake comes together in a snap and makes an easy, elegant anytime dessert.
 Adapted from Sweet and Simple: Dessert for Two by Christina Lane.

 Make this with homemade gluten-free graham crackers for an extra-special treat!